VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data

 The search process involves trapdoor generation and index traversal.
-During trapdoor generation, DVFS and PCKS-FS\cite{Liutowards2025} perform only q hash operations and pseudo-random functions, while PCQS\cite{li2017adaptively} requires an additional k hash operations; When traversing the index, PCKS-FS\cite{Liutowards2025}, PCQS\cite{li2017adaptively}, and VFSA\cite{tong2023verifiable} require traversing the tree, and each node must verify the existence of the keyword; Our DVFS requires k hashes per keyword for obfuscation when querying q keywords, followed by hash index localization via historical versions and path verification via VBTree.
-Thus, our complexity is consistent with the aforementioned comparison schemes, but due to the pruning strategy, DVFS faces the worst-case scenario with a lower probability.
+During trapdoor generation, VeriFuzzy and PCKS-FS\cite{Liutowards2025} perform only $q$ hash operations and pseudo-random function evaluations, while PCQS\cite{li2017adaptively} requires an additional $k$ hash operations.
+When traversing the index, PCKS-FS\cite{Liutowards2025}, PCQS\cite{li2017adaptively}, and VFSA\cite{tong2023verifiable} require traversing the tree, and each node must verify the existence of the keyword.
+Our VeriFuzzy requires $k$ hashes per keyword for obfuscation when querying $q$ keywords, followed by hash index localization via historical versions and path verification via VBTree.
+Thus, our complexity is consistent with the aforementioned comparison schemes, but due to the pruning strategy, VeriFuzzy faces the worst-case scenario with a lower probability.
 In contrast, DVFKF \cite{cuidynamic2025} has linear complexity due to its chained retrieval.
 The experimental results are illustrated in Fig.~\ref{Evaluation} (d,e).
-Our DVFS shows advantages in search time when faced with varying numbers of query keywords.
-As the number of documents increases, our DVFS exhibitS a sublinear growth trend in search time and results in an improvement in search efficiency of about 41\% under the condition of setting the document count $n = 500$.
+Our VeriFuzzy shows advantages in search time when faced with varying numbers of query keywords.
+As the number of documents increases, our VeriFuzzy exhibits a sublinear growth trend in search time and achieves an improvement in search efficiency of approximately 41\% when the document count $n = 500$.

-\subsection{Verification Overhead\textbf{(RQ3)}}
+\subsection{Verification Overhead \textbf{(RQ3)}}